Video Production & Video Marketing Blog

 Prioritize your video's pacing and timing as you work in the B-roll.
 Make sure viewers have time to breathe between key points.
 For example, you could use B-roll to add a brief gap and a smooth transition between interviews.

-Shorten, add, and remove the additional footage as you see fit.
+Shorten, add, and remove the additional footage as needed.
 Some back-to-back B-roll clips take up only a second each, while other projects benefit from long, drawn-out shots.
-Prioritize whatever fits your themes and narrative the best.
+Prioritize whatever fits your themes and narrative best.

 Tips for Incorporating B-Roll